OSTA-group/osta/.github/pull_request_template.md

 ### ✨ What's the context?
 What's the context for the changes?
 Are there any

-### 🧠 Rationale behind the change
-Why did you choose to make these changes?
-Were there any trade-offs you had to consider?

 ### 🧪 Testing
 How do you know the changes are safe to merge to main?